 The quest to make money out of people’s unnecessary fear is disgusting.

 Take this one.
 The general face mask works only on the already sick patients so they don’t spread their disease on healthy individuals.

 The price during coronavirus scare all around the country?

 That’s 13 times its original price.
 And yet people who never traveled outside their safe un-infected country, who are too xenophobic to ever talk to a foreigner, with no immunodeficiency ask for 10 packs.

 People are stockpiling.

 Again: there was no confirmed case of coronavirus.
-Yet, people are buying rice, pasta, flour and can food like it’s the end of the world.
-People are buying in bulks.
+Yet, people are buying rice, pasta, flour, and can food like it’s the end of the world.
+People are buying in bulk.
 Most of the supermarkets have a bunch of empty shelves.

 It’s all around the media but I still have like 100 people a day asking for some.
 I even had patients asking for some medications for coronavirus.
 Like it’s that easy.